osandov/drgn/docs/api_reference.rst

         :param address_or_name: The address or name.
         :type address_or_name: str or int
         :rtype: Symbol
-        :raises LookupError: if no symbol contains the given address
+        :raises LookupError: if no symbol contains the given address or matches the given name

     .. method:: stack_trace(thread)